foundry-vtt-community/wiki.js/development/guides/Hooks_Listening_Calling.md

 ```

 ### Where should I declare my hook ?
-Most general purpose hooks would usually be in your main module file(though I would advise for some restraint on the inline declarations, but that's besides the point), and more specific ones in the classes that need them.
+Most general purpose hooks would usually be in your main module file (though I would advise for some restraint on the inline declarations, but that's besides the point), and more specific ones in the classes that need them.
-However some events are dependent on other (ie a dragDrop on the canvas will only happen after the canvas own init as in [the example above](#on-or-once-)), hence often declaring a Hooks.on inside the callback for another hook.
+However some events are dependent on other one (ie a dragDrop on the canvas will only happen after the canvas own init, as in [the example above](#on-or-once-)), hence often declaring a Hooks.on inside the callback for another hook.
 Weirdly enough, I once thought I could declare `Hooks.on('renderChatLog', chat.addChatListeners);` inside the 'ready' hook.
 Well tuns out it doesn't work and has to be declared on the same level as said 'ready' hook.
 <br/>